 Rating 0 1 2 3 Element A Do teachers understand and implement a balance of assessment types?
 No Few Some Yes, all Element B Are formative assessments or assessments for learning an essential part of instruction?
 Not yet Infrequently Limited Yes Element C Are students a fundamental part of the assessment process and fully involved in data analysis, goal setting, and progress monitoring?
-No Minimally included partially included Yes Element D How many teachers use differentiated, in-the moment, checks for understanding and in-class assessments to ensure individual student progress between benchmark assessments?
+No Minimally included Partially included Yes Element D How many teachers use differentiated, in-the moment, checks for understanding and in-class assessments to ensure individual student progress between benchmark assessments?
 None Few Some All Element E How many teachers use evidence of learning (both qualitative and quantitative data) to determine the next instructional steps and provide actionable feedback to student?
 None Few Some All Element F Are classroom summative assessment, regularly scheduled interim/ benchmark assessment and state assessment data used appropriately?
-No Summative but not benchmark or interim not given Some data is used Yes, all data is used Element G What access to timely, user-friendly, data reports, which include item-level analysis, standards-level analysis and subgroup achievement do your educators have?
-None All educators have access but is not timely or user-friendly or include item-level analysis All educators have access but there is a lag time All educators have real time access Element H Are diagnostics and screeners available and used appropriately?
-No Available but not used Available but not used on a regular basis Yes Element I Is data used for federal and state accountability precisely defined and understood?
-No Loosely defined and understood Generally defined and understood Yes
+No Summative but not Benchmark, or interim not given Some data is used Yes, all data is used Element G What access to timely, user-friendly, data reports, which include item-level analysis, standards-level analysis and subgroup achievement do your educators have?
+None All educators have access but is not timely or user-friendly or include itemlevel analysis All educators have access but there is alag time All educators have real time access Element H Are diagnostics and screeners available and used appropriately?
+No Available but not used Available but not used on a regularbasis Yes

+Element I No Loosely defined and Generally defined Yes Is data used for federal and state accountability precisely defined and understood? understood and understood delined and understood?